Picard groups of moduli spaces of curves with symmetry: Hyperelliptic curves

 \subsubsection{A long exact sequence}

 The compactly supported cohomology of a complex variety has a canonical mixed Hodge structure.
-If $U$ is a Zariski closed subset of $X$, there is along exact sequence of compactly supported cohomology \cite{peterssteenbrink} where all maps are morphisms of MHS
+If $U$ is a Zariski closed subset of $X$, there is a long exact sequence of compactly supported cohomology \cite{peterssteenbrink} where all maps are morphisms of MHS